 If a program cannot discern whether a payment is proper or improper, the payment is considered an unknown payment.
-If a program is still conducting research or going through the review of a payment at the time that the program must finish its sampling and report its the results, the payment will be considered an unknown payment for reporting purposes that year.
-This is done so that the program does not unintentionally over- or underreport the payment type results.4
+If a program is still conducting research or going through the review of a payment at the time that the program must finish its sampling and report its results, the payment will be considered an unknown payment for reporting purposes that year.
+This is done so that the program will not unintentionally over or under report the payment type results.4

 The federal government has taken steps to identify and reduce improper payments.
-For example, on March 2, 2020, Congress enacted PIIA, which sets forth improper payment reporting requirements, including an annual compliance report from Inspectors General,5 that
+For example, on March 2, 2020, Congress enacted PIIA, which sets forth improper payment reporting requirements, including an annual compliance report from OIGs,5 that were similar to